Nate Berkus’s Advice for Getting Cigarette Smell Out of the House After You Quit

 - Deep clean.
 Carpets and rugs are like sponges when it comes to odor.
 Invest in having them professionally cleaned or hit up your local Home Depot or Lowe’s to rent a carpet cleaner.
 The same goes for curtains and drapes.

 - Cover it up.
 Unfortunately there are times that the odor is so strong and embedded you may not be able to steam clean the scent away.
 Instead, try reupholstering your favorite chair or switch out your curtains.
 Not only will you lose the odor but you can update your room with these easy changes.
+Do you know how much nicotine is in a cigarette?

 - Grow some green.
 Plants are nature’s air fresheners.
 Add plants, including fig trees and Boston ferns, to all the rooms you smoked in to remove odors.
 (These are some of the best houseplants to remove odors.)